 He can build a tower

-Place a small pile of wooden blocks in front of your little one and ask him to build a tower, one on top of the other.
+Place a small pile of wooden blocks in front of your 3 year old and ask him to build a tower, one on top of the other.

 If he concentrates hard, he is probably able to balance eight or nine blocks this way before his mini tower eventually topples over.
 He enjoys practising this until he gets it right.

 You’ll find that your 3 year old no longer uses the minimum amount of words to convey meaning, but instead uses four or five words combined together.